 Print out the document and cut all of the lines of dialog out so that they are on small slips of paper.
 Shuffle the slips so that they are in a completely random order.

-Next, let the class know that they will be watching a series of scenes from a movie and their task is to listen and put the lines of dialog that they hear in the correct order.
+Next, let the class know that they will be watching a series of scenes from a movie.
+Their task is to listen and put the lines of dialog that they hear in the correct order.

-Put the students in small groups and hand out the slips of dialog to each group.
+Put the students in small groups.
+Hand out the slips of dialog to each group.
 They can work in teams to arrange the slips or individually if you think it is more appropriate for the class size.

 Play the beginning of the first scene and model the task to the class by arranging the first few lines of dialog in order.
 Elicit the correct answers from the students.

-Play the remainder of the scene and have the class arrange the rest of the dialog slips in the correct order.
-You may have to play the scene a couple more times depending on their listening ability and level.
+Finally, play the remainder of the scene and have the class arrange the rest of the dialog slips in the correct order.
+You may have to play the scene a couple more times depending on their level.

 Follow-Up ESL Activities: